 Britton, an assistant professor of psychiatry and human behavior, works at the Brown University Medical School.
 She receives regular phone calls, emails, and letters from people around the world in various states of impairment.
 Most of them worry no one will believe—let alone understand—their stories of meditation-induced affliction.
 Her investigation of this phenomenon, called “The Dark Night Project,” is an effort to document, analyze, and publicize accounts of the adverse effects of contemplative practices.

-About Dr Ramesh Manocha
+About the Author: Dr Ramesh Manocha

+Dr Ramesh Manocha MBBS BSc (med) PhD is a GP, educator and researcher.
+His PhD was completed at the Royal Hospital for Women and focused on the scientific evaluation of meditation and the mental silence experience.
 Ramesh is currently a senior lecturer at the Department of Psychiatry at Sydney University and is also the founder and convenor of Generation Next, a national circuit of professional development seminars for education, health and welfare professionals.